davidlazar/upstream/README.md

 # About

-upstream is a simple command-line utility for streaming music to a Shoutcast/Icecast server.
+upstream is a simple command-line utility for streaming audio to a Shoutcast/Icecast server.

 # Usage